ts-dev-coder/E-Commerce-Webapp-with-Stripe-Sync/README.md

 - /checkout : submit the purchase procedure infomation

 ## PUT
-(to be added later)
+- /cart/items/{item} : Update quantity of product in the cart

 ## DELETE
-- /cart/{product_id} : Remove an product from the cart
+- /cart : Remove the product from the cart

-- /account : Delete the user account
+## Stripe
-- /orders/{order_id} : Cancel the order
+- /webhook/stripe : Create the order if chekcout is success